-- How does the school ensure that programmes integrate with changing work contexts, support authentic learning experiences and students' holistic development?
+- How does the school engage key stakeholders (e.g., employers, alumni, prospective students, professional bodies) in the programme design process?
+This may include identification of the strategic need and or the development and articulation of the programmes' vision, values and learning outcomes - How does the school ensure that programmes integrate with changing work contexts, support authentic learning experiences and students' holistic development?
 Consider areas, such as, the development of employability skills, professional attributes and transferable skills; opportunities for study abroad and internationalisation; opportunities for learning and personal growth outside of the classroom; and engagement with Sustainable Development Goals (SDGs). - How is students' personal development and well-being addressed through the programme? - How is the school's research agenda integrated into taught programmes and what opportunities exist for students to engage with research being undertaken in the school and to conduct research?